 Dorota Gołuch holds a magister diploma in English philology from the Jagiellonian University in Cracow, an MA in postcolonial studies from the University of Kent and a PhD in translation studies awarded by University College London in 2013.
 She currently works as a Lecturer in translation studies at the Cardiff University.
 Anchored in translation studies, postcolonial studies, Polish studies and comparative literature, her work has revolved around the issues of representing, translating and receiving otherness.
 Her main research interests include translation from a postcolonial perspective, postcolonial literatures, their translation and reception, questions of similarity and solidarity between ‘marginal’ regions, in particular between Eastern Europe and postcolonial countries.
 Dorota’s AHRC-funded PhD project focused on the Polish reception of translated postcolonial literature in the period 1970-2010, while her current project explores six Polish translations of Joseph Conrad’s Heart of Darkness and their numerous editions, asking how Conrad’s image of Africa has been received and revised in Poland in the pre-war period, during Communism and after 1989.
 She is also working on the Polish reception of Frantz Fanon, focusing on two constructions of the Fanon figure: as a Marxist fighter and, later, as a postcolonial intellectual.

-Sue-Ann Harding is Assistant Professor at the Translation and Interpreting Institute of Hamad bin Khalifa University.
+Sue-Ann Harding is Senior Lecturer at Queen’s University Belfast.
 Her research interests are in the areas of translation and social-narrative theory (extended to complexity theory), media representations and configurations of violent conflict, and explorations of intralingual and intersemiotic translation with regards to collective memory and issues of state, (national) identity, civil society and social justice.
 She is the author of Beslan: Six Stories of the Siege (Manchester University Press, 2012) and several articles in leading translation studies journals.
 Previously co-editor of New Voices in Translation Studies (2008-2014), Sue-Ann is now the Review Editor for The Translator and co-editor of Translation Studies Abstracts Online.
 Working intensively with emerging scholars from diverse backgrounds, she has expertise not only in editing academic papers, but in teaching and modelling good practice for what is, for many of the New Voices authors, their first experience of academic publishing.